ShwetaBhattacharjee/Whatsapp-Automation/README.md

 ## Scheduling:
 - You can **automatically trigger the script** to run at a scheduled time (e.g., daily, hourly) by setting up a time-driven trigger in Google Apps Script.
-- The script will fetch and send updates to WhatsApp at the specified time, ensuring the group stays updated without manual intervention.
+- The script will fetch and send updates to WhatsApp at the specified time, ensuring the contact stays updated without manual intervention.

 ---